Who We Are

 Lake Road Farm

 Robert Mosolgo is a web software developer and hobby farmer.
 He has developed software at Planning Center and GitHub and is currently self-employed.
 On the farm, he specializes in grass-fed dairying and cheesemaking, along with timber framing, raising Icelandic chickens and all kinds of fermenting.
-He lives near Charlottesville, Virginia with his wife and four daughters and is a member of Trinity Presbyterian Church.
+He lives near Charlottesville, Virginia with his wife and five daughters and is a member of Trinity Presbyterian Church.

 Ken Myers